parsokev/graph_repo/README.md

    - [How to execute the GoogleTest Testing Suite using the CMakeTools extension](#executing-the-googletest-testing-suite-using-the-cmaketools-extension)

-6. If modifications are made to program files, both program configurations can be simultaneously rebuilt by executing the `update_linux.sh` script:
+6. If modifications are made to program files, both program configurations can be simultaneously rebuilt from within the `graph_repo` directory by executing the `update_linux.sh` script:
       ```
       source ./scripts/Linux/update_linux.sh
       ```

-7. Upon completion of the program, the graph images may be found in the `graph_images folder`.
-These will be overwritten at the end of each program execution so any that may wished to be preserved you should be stored in a separate folder before the next program execution.
+7. Upon completion of the program, the generated graph image(s) will be placed within the `graph_images` folder.
+These will be overwritten at the end of the next execution of the main program, so ensure that any images that you wish to preserve are moved to a different folder after its creation.

 ## Building CMake Project on MacOS